 Taxes

 The effective tax rate, including social contribution of 9% in 2000-2002 and 8% in 2003 and beyond, income tax of 15% and additional income tax of 10% on income in excess of R$ 240,000 is assumed to be approximately 33%.
-The NE Gaspart companies (Bahiagás, PBGás, Alagóas, Copergás, and Sergipe) have applied for and received exemption from federal income taxes (rate of 25%) through 2006.
+The Northeastern Gaspart companies (Bahiagás, PBGás, Alagóas, Copergás, and Sergipe) have applied for and received exemption from federal income taxes (rate of 25%) through 2006.
 The regulators have indicated and management believes that these benefits will not be passed through to the consumers.
 [Social contribution tax is wrong in model].

 Summary Results